I took this photo at Gladstone. This car was Owned by Club members John and Nancy Davies.

 This Somerset began its life in Australia by being off-loaded from a ship in Sydney in October 1954.

-Thirty seven of them were “Shanghaied” while on the way to New Zealand.
-Somehow it ended up in a showroom for G&D Motors in Toowoomba where it was sold to Thomas Young of Amby for the sum of Eight hundred and sixty five pounds on the 5th of November 1954.
-It stayed on and around the farm at Amby for close to forty years until it was traded in on a Chevrolet after Thomas Young passed away.
-Rob Charles swapped a $ wheel drive Japanese Jeep for it.
+Thirty-seven were “Shanghaied” while on their way to New Zealand.
+Somehow, they ended up in a showroom for G&D Motors in Toowoomba, where they were sold to Thomas Young of Amby for eight hundred sixty-five pounds on November 5, 1954.
+They stayed on and around the farm at Amby for nearly forty years until they were traded in on a Chevrolet after Thomas Young died.
+Rob Charles swapped a four-wheel-drive Japanese Jeep for it.

 Rob repaired the front end, replaced a couple of valves, replaced a little upholstery, and slapped on a coat of paint.
-A totally original car apart from a new radio and the above mentioned.
+Other than a new radio and the above-mentioned, it is a totally original car.

 ( Recent work includes (from memory ) a new head Gasket…….Tubby)